 - 1. Place the display assembly on a clean and flat surface. - 2.
-Hold the palm-rest assembly at an angle and slide the palm-rest assembly under the display hinges. - CAUTION: To avoid damaging the display, do not slide the palm-rest assembly over the display assembly. - 3.
+Hold the palm-rest assembly at an angle and slide the palm-rest assembly under the display hinges. - igwedge CAUTION: To avoid damaging the display, do not slide the palm-rest assembly over the display assembly. - 3.
 Close the display hinges to align the screw holes on the display hinges with the screw holes on the palm-rest assembly. - 4.
-Replace the six screws (M2.5x5) to secure the display hinges to the palm-rest assembly. - 5.
-Route the display cable and the IR-camera cable, if available, through the routing guides on the left/video fan. - 6.
-Connect the display cable to the connector (LCD1) on the system board. - 7.
-Connect the IR-camera cable to the connector (CAM1) on the system board. - i NOTE: This step applies only to computers shipped with an IR camera installed. - 8.
-Align and place the display-cable bracket over the display cable and the IR-camera cable, if available, on the system board. - 9.
-Replace the three screws (M2x3) to secure the display-cable bracket to the system board. - 10.
-Route the wireless-antenna cables through the routing guides on the right/processor fan.
+Replace the six screws (M2.5x4.5) to secure the display hinges to the palm-rest assembly. - 5.
+Connect the display cable to the connector (LCD) on the system board. - 6.
+Connect the IR-camera cable to the connector (CAM) on the system board. - (i) NOTE: This step applies only to computers shipped with an IR camera installed. - 7.
+Align and place the display-cable bracket over the display cable and the IR-camera cable, if available, on the system board. - 8.
+Replace the three screws (M2x3) to secure the display-cable bracket to the system board. - 9.
+Route the wireless-antenna cables through the routing guides on the fan.